 For more information on how to embed videos in a post, please refer to the Posting Guide.

-All stories in the main well should contain an excerpt that entices the reader to click and read.
+All stories should contain an excerpt that entices the reader to click and read.
 These excerpts appear on the homepage under the headline and next to the photo.
 They also appear on social media sites like Facebook when someone posts a link to the story.